OpenKnowledgeButton/OpenKnowledgeButton/README.md

 Building
 --------

 First, clone/download all of the source from GitHub.
+To update fancy-settings, run `git submodule update --init`.
 Then run `makelinks.sh`.
 Note that this will make hardlinks.

 ### Safari Notes ###